MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli-interactively.md

 ## Clear your subscription cache

 To update your subscription list, use the [az account clear](/cli/azure/account#az-account-clear) command.
-You will need to login again to see an updated list.
+You will need to sign in again to see an updated list.

 ```azurecli-interactive
 az account clear